Network ID (NID)

 When you first join the UCF community, the UCF system generates your UCFID (sometimes called EMPLID).
 Your UCFID is a unique random number that serves as your primary identification within the UCF system.
-Your UCFID links your student or staff record which contains personal information as well as grades, schedule, employment, payroll and other data. .
+Your UCFID links your student, staff, or faculty records which contains personal information as well as grades, schedule, employment, payroll and other data.
 You cannot use your UCFID to sign on to any system at UCF.

-Use your UCFID when identifying yourself to a UCF office who is accessing your student or staff records.
-For example, they may ask for your UCFID when scheduling an advising appointment, checking out a library book or when a staff member is working with HR.
+Use your UCFID when identifying yourself to a UCF office who is accessing your records.
+For example, they may ask for your UCFID when scheduling an advising appointment, checking out a library book or when an employee is working with HR.

 Your privacy is very important to us.
 Learn more by visiting this link: https://www.ucf.edu/internet-privacy-policy/